 Experience Blue Zone wellness.

-Nicoya is known as one of the world’s “Blue Zones,” an area where locals live noticeably longer and healthier lives.
+The Nicoya Peninsula is one of five of the world’s “Blue Zones,” an area where locals live measurably longer and healthier lives.
 This is thanks in part to the stunning natural environment around them.
 The abundance of nutrient-rich fruits is a staple of the Nicoyan blue zone diet and may explain why the region’s cancer rate is the lowest in the country.
 Spending a week there could do wonders for your mind, body, and soul!

 Discover Nicoya wildlife.